 - Take a Trip

 If you are lucky enough, perhaps you might like to plan a family holiday to a country where the language is spoken.
-This is not always possible for many families, but any way for your child to meet native speakers can be a wonderful experience.
+This is not always possible, but any way for your child to meet native speakers can be a wonderful experience.
 Alternatively, there’s always the good old-fashioned pen-friend option!

 - Make it Fun